JosepMariaBlasco/rexx-parser/classes/Code.Body.md

 ## The implicit EXIT instruction

 Every code body is ended by an implicit `EXIT` instruction.
-The Rexx Parser automatically generated an implicit `EXIT` instruction and adds it at the end of the instruction list composing the body.
+The Rexx Parser automatically generates an implicit `EXIT` instruction at the end of each code body.

 ## Empty bodies